A Survey of Embodied AI: From Simulators to Research Tasks: Simulators for Embodied AI

-In this section, the backgrounds of the embodied AI simulators will be presented in section \ref{subsec:briefs}, and the features of the embodied AI simulators will be compared and discussed in Section \ref{subsec:features}.
+In this section, the backgrounds of the embodied AI simulators will be presented in the supplementary material, and the features of the embodied AI simulators will be compared and discussed in section \ref{subsec:briefs}.